Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-PaymentCard.md

 tags: [Online, Card Not Present, Checkout, Hosted Fields, iFrame, PaymentCard]
 ---

-# Checkout: Accept a card payment with Hosted Fields
+# Hosted Fields: Form configuration for credit card payments

 In order to accept a card payment with Hosted Fields, the [supported fields](#supported-card-fields), [field configuration and placement](#field-configuration-schema-and-placement), and [supported card brands](#additional-configuration-options) are required in the [form configuration](?path=docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md#step-3-create-payment-form).